ifyyoyo/Pizza-Sale-Analysis/README.md

  9 Find the sales made in each month.
 Any trend noticeable?
  10 Are there pizza types that are not doing well on the menu?, and alot more

+### Data Preparation
+The first step was to import all the libraries and read the data with pandas DataFrame